 Walking along the streets of Lisbon as I made my way to my friend’s house, I got that feeling all over again.
 I knew instantly I was in love with Lisbon.
 But more than that, I knew I was in love with Portugal.

 As I made my way up to my friend’s apartment on that initial walk, I couldn’t help but notice the trash, graffiti, and abandoned buildings everywhere.
-Half the buildings are broken down with boarded up windows and look as though they would be filled with squatters or drug addicts.
+Half the buildings are broken down with boarded-up windows and look as though they’d be filled with squatters or drug addicts.
 Yet unlike the Italian city of Naples that has that same outward appearance, Lisbon didn’t feel gross or unsafe.
 It didn’t make me feel like I needed a shower.
 No, it simply felt lived in.
 I think Naples is a disgusting city, but Lisbon?
 There the run-down feeling is charming and lovable.
 Lisbon had an aged, rather than dirty and grimy, feel to it.

-I spent four days traversing the city and every tiny cobblestone street that opened onto a café-lined and church-filled square just made me love it more.
+I spent four days traversing the city, and every tiny, cobblestoned street that opened onto a café-lined and church-filled square just made me love it more.
 Lisbon had history.
 It had depth.
 It had a personality.

 Since Lisbon is a very hilly city, you can climb these hills with sweeping panoramic views of the city and its classic red-roof homes.
 The old Alfama area is a maze of tiny, meandering streets, and if you visit the space between the Museum of Fado and Museum of Portuguese Art, you escape the tourists and come across dimly lit local restaurants and homes where wives sit outside and shave their husbands’ beards, men paint, and grandmothers sit around and chat about the day.